 Advizzo, in collaboration with BEN Energy and the University of Bamberg, is delighted to have secured a Eurostars grant worth nearly €900k to complete an 18 month R&D project.

-During the R&D project, which launched in August 2020, the consortium will work together to deliver an advanced prototype of a unique customer engagement and data analytics platform designed to influence significantly improved energy consumption behaviours in the residential sector – and in doing so address the recognised limitations of smart meters.
+During the R&D project, which launched in August 2020, the consortium will work together to deliver an advanced prototype of a unique customer engagement and data analytics platform designed to influence significantly improved energy consumption behaviors in the residential sector – and in doing so address the recognized limitations of smart meters.

-Despite >40 millions smart meter units being deployed across the EU, the impact of smart meters in influencing residential consumption behaviour has fallen significantly short of expectations – just 3% reduction per household.
-Studies show that the key reason for the shortfall is that simply communicating consumption data to homeowners does not motivate the hoped for behavioural change required to reduce consumption.
+Despite >40 millions smart meter units being deployed across the EU, the impact of smart meters in influencing residential consumption behavior has fallen significantly short of expectations – just 3% reduction per household.
+Studies show that the key reason for the shortfall is that simply communicating consumption data to homeowners does not motivate the hoped for behavioral change required to reduce consumption.

 Research shows that a substantial increase in energy saving can be achieved if the information communicated to each household is truly tailored – for example, it benchmarks the household’s water or energy consumption against comparable households.

 This is known as presenting ‘social norms’ and it forms the basis of Advizzo’s mission, philosophy, product and service.
-Julien Lancha, CCO, Advizzo comments, “Our mission is to revolutionise how people think about their water and energy consumption to enable a truly sustainable way of life.
-Advizzo has every interest in developing a cloud based software solution that integrates behavioural science and analytics to create personalised multi-channel experiences for customers to save energy.”
+Julien Lancha, CCO, Advizzo comments, “Our mission is to revolutionize how people think about their water and energy consumption to enable a truly sustainable way of life.
+Advizzo has every interest in developing a cloud based software solution that integrates behavioral science and analytics to create personalized multi-channel experiences for customers to save energy.”

-In collaboration with BEN Energy, which has an established energy analytics platform, and the University of Bamberg, which has led academic research on the impact of targeted household communication on energy behaviour, Advizzo will undertake the 18 month R&D project to deliver a prototype customer engagement platform that combines big data analytics, cutting-edge machine learning techniques and behavioural intervention.
+In collaboration with BEN Energy, which has an established energy analytics platform, and the University of Bamberg, which has led academic research on the impact of targeted household communication on energy behavior, Advizzo will undertake the 18 month R&D project to deliver a prototype customer engagement platform that combines big data analytics, cutting-edge machine learning techniques and behavioral intervention.